padiketeku/EarthObservation101-Practicals/Activity-04-Visualization of Single-band Imagery.md

 ### Load image into the Code Editor

 You can load an image from the Earth Engine Data Catalog or your own image in Earth Engine Assets (this will be discussed in a later chapter) to the Code Editor in multiple ways.
-In this activity, we used the image constructor (i.e., `ee.Image'), which accepts various arguments (Figure 2.6), including a string indicating the image file ID.
+In this activity, we used the image constructor, `ee.Image', which accepts various arguments (Figure 2.6), including a string indicating the image file ID.